spatie/laravel-google-calendar/README.md

 ### Limitations

 The Google Calendar API provides many options.
-This package doesn't support all options.
-For instance Recurring events cannot be managed properly with this package.
+This package doesn't support all of them.
+For instance recurring events cannot be managed properly with this package.
 If you stick to creating events with a name and a date you should be fine.

 ## Changelog